What Can I Do with My Women’s and Gender Studies Major?

 In doing so, students develop the ability to explore and engage critical and historical concepts and to apply them to discussion, debate, academic research, academic writing, and praxis.
 They also have the opportunity to design and execute independent research in the field at an advanced level, sufficient to be considered for publication.
 These skills, along with the deeper understanding that women’s and gender studies students gain of the world and of structures of oppression around them, prepare students for a wide range of career and education options.

 The study of women’s and gender studies facilitates the development of a core set of skills sought after by employers in a wide range of occupational settings.
-A sampling of representative skills and abilities follows.
+Throughout your experience in the program, you will obtain the following skills:

 - Approaching problems from multiple perspectives